NOTE: This is a guest article from our friends at Unabated Sports.

 Should you play a four-team entry over a five- or six-team?
 It depends.
 DFS pick’em products are always evolving.
 The best way to determine the optimal play is to use breakeven percentage as a way to guide your decisions.

-Here’s a breakdown of how breakeven impacts your plays at Underdog and PrizePicks.
+Here’s a breakdown of how breakeven impacts your plays at sites like Underdog and PrizePicks.

 For standard plays at regular payouts, you’ll generally have the biggest edge when playing five- and six-man entries.